owasp-amass/docs/docs/open-asset-model/contact.md

 - **Complete Contact Coverage:** Provides a centralized view of standardized contact asset intelligence across **email**, **location**, and **phone**.
 - **Email Insights:** Tracks email connections to link addresses to specific **personnel and operational functions**, offering visibility into business process maturity.
 - **Location Details:** Includes specific location information, from physical addresses and building details to region and locality, for **complete geographic context**.
-- **Phone Numbers:** Captures the relationships between country codes, extensions, and subscriber **numbers with individuals and organizational structures**.
+- **Phone Numbers:** Captures the relationships between country codes, extensions, and subscriber **numbers with individuals and organizational** structures.
 - **Connected Data:** Traces the contact collection's discovery path to clarify its **origin, validity, and relevance** in investigative and data privacy contexts.

 ---